Skip to main content

 Event streaming uses an event log to persist each message in the order the broker receives it.
 Applications read the event log to replay messages.
 They can replay messages from the beginning or end.
 They can paginate through messages efficiently in batches and filter messages to process only those messages that interest them.

-FairCom DB and MQ seamlessly converge FairCom's database engine with its MQTT broker.
+FairCom DB and MQ seamlessly combine FairCom's database engine with its MQTT broker.
 The messaging engine persists each message to a special integration table that has built-in features designed for messaging.
 The engine creates an integration table for each topic.
 Each message is a record in the integration table, and each table can transform incoming messages using the built-in V8 JavaScript engine.
 It also has the unique ability to deliver each message to various outputs and APIs including MQTT, REST, SQL, JSON DB API, etc. The integration table persists delivery state to guarantee delivery to offline subscribers when they come online.

 Applications can read the records in each integration table to retrieve messages from the beginning, end, or at any point along the way.
 The engine can track where applications left off reading and start where they left off.
 Applications can use SQL and JSON DB to filter messages to process messages that interest them.